lamhizz/gpt-intelli-prompt-pro/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE-file-link) file for details.

 For any issues, bug reports, or requests for new triggers, please file an issue on the [GitHub repository](https://github.com/your-username/gpt-workflow/issues).
+For any issues, bug reports, or requests for new triggers, please file an issue on the GitHub repository.